intersystems-ib/SAML-COS/README.md

 # SAML-COS

-SAML2.0 Token for Catalan HealthCare Autorities from InterSystems IRIS ObjectScript.
+SAML2.0 Token for Catalan HealthCare Authorities from InterSystems IRIS ObjectScript.

 # What is included?